chelseybeck/airflow-dbt/README.md

 # Analytics Pipeline | dbt, Airflow, and Bigquery

-This repository contains a demo with instructions for scheduling an analytics pipeline locally using Apache Airflow to schedule dbt jobs for a BigQuery warehouse.
+Demo for running an analytics pipeline locally using Apache Airflow, dbt, and BigQuery (BQ).

-We're using Google Cloud Platform (GCP) and BigQuery (BQ) for the purposes of this demo, but if you're familiar with another public cloud or warehouse, you can substitute where applicable (i.e. `dbt-bigquery` -> `dbt-snowflake`).
+We're using Google Cloud Platform (GCP) and BQ for the purposes of this demo, but if you're familiar with another public cloud or warehouse, you can substitute where applicable (i.e. `dbt-bigquery` -> `dbt-snowflake`).

 ## Getting Started

-### Clone this repo (or fork it if you'd like to contribute)
+### Clone this repo
 Clone the repo and open a terminal from the cloned directory

 ```bash
 git clone https://github.com/chelseybeck/airflow-dbt-demo.git
 ```

-This repo is still under development and updated regularly, so pull often (at least daily) to get the latest
+This demo is still under development and updated regularly, so pull often (at least daily) to get the latest

 ```bash
 git pull